erwan-legoff/photone/README.md

-# photone
+# Photone

-ALPHA : a personnal project to host photos in order to learn Nuxt
+The FRONTEND of Photone, an application to store and manage photos in the Cloud.
+This application is in active development.